BiomedDAR/copula-tabular/README.md

 <!-- ## How to cite -->

 ## Contributing
-Thank you for considering contributing to Synthia.
+Thank you for considering contributing to copula-tabular.
 Please follow this [link](https://biomeddar.github.io/copula-tabular/help/contri.html) for more details.

 ## Development notes
 Please visit the [website](https://biomeddar.github.io/copula-tabular/help/developmentNotes.html) for more details.